Orthopaedic Clai

 Diagnostic Errors with orthopaedic injuries

 Diagnostic mistakes in orthopaedics are to a large extent due to misreading X-rays and missing fractures.
 The current organisation of orthopaedic cover in Accident and Emergency Departments means that junior doctors are usually first to review X-rays.
 This leads to a greater chance of misdiagnosis of an injury.
-Hand and foot fractures are a most commonly missed.
+Hand and foot fractures are the most commonly missed.

 The Aston Villa midfielder Jack Grealish has spoken out about playing with a fractured shin.
 In December, he injured his leg during a match.
 The pain which radiated into his ankle and foot was ‘horrific.’
 The team doctor gave him an injection to relieve the pain and he continued to play.
 It was not until the following morning when he went for a scan, that the fracture was diagnosed.